Former Louisville football coach Howard Schnellenberger dies at 87

-MIAMI — Former college football coach Howard Schnellenberger has died.
-Schnellenberger revived football at the University of Miami and Louisville and started the program at Florida Atlantic during a coaching career that spanned half a century.
+MIAMI — Former college football coach Howard Schnellenberger has died at the age of 87.
+Schnellenberger revived football at the University of Miami and Louisville while starting the program at Florida Atlantic during a coaching career that spanned half a century.

-Schnellenberger had a career record below .500, but when it came to building, he was a winner.
-His legacy includes on-campus stadiums at Louisville and Florida Atlantic.

-Schnellenberger is a native of Saint Meinrad, Indiana and later graduated from Flaget High School in Louisville.
+Schnellenberger is a native of Saint Meinrad, Indiana and later graduated from Flaget High School in Louisville, where he was teammates with the legendary Paul Hornung.

 He would go on to star at the University of Kentucky as an All-American Tight End.